 Buckatunna is a tiny town located in the state of Mississippi.
 With a population of 383 people and just one neighborhood, Buckatunna is the 239th largest community in Mississippi.

-Buckatunna is a blue-collar town, with 50.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Buckatunna, you'll notice that it is more blue-collar than most other communities in America.
+50.37% of Buckatunna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buckatunna is a town of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Buckatunna who work in healthcare (49.63%), office and administrative support (0.00%), and sales jobs (0.00%).

-Buckatunna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Buckatunna doesn't have a public transportation system that people use for their commute.

 The citizens of Buckatunna are among the most well-educated in the nation: 42.95% of adults in Buckatunna have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.